Table of Contents

 Edit Dock Item window

-The content of this window depends on the dock item type but all types of dock items have these fields:
+The content of this window depends on the dock item type, but all types of dock items have these fields:

 Edit Browser Dock Item window